 - Sort incoming mail; prepare outgoing mail, which will include composing and/or typing correspondence, photocopying materials, preparing packages for mailing to authors, agents, and others.

-- Take minutes at meetings as requested.
+- Attend meetings and take minutes at meetings as requested.

 - Purge book files once books are published; file and archive correspondence.